-Gol de Letra Foundation - It offers full time educational programs for more than 1,200 adolescents in São Paulo (Vila Albertina) and Rio de Janeiro (Caju), with an educational proposal that is associated with social aid, helping families and strengthening communities.
-In 2010, as had happened in previous years, professionals from the Bank and from CREDIFIBRA took part in the Gol de Letra Tournament, an event that brings together sponsors and is one of the main fund-raising activities for the organization's programs.
+Gol de Letra Foundation - It offers full time educational programs for more than 1,200 adolescents in São Paulo (Vila Albertina) and Rio de Ianeiro (Caju), with an educational proposal that is associated with social aid, helping families and strengthening communities.
+In 2010, as in the previous year, professionals from the Bank and from CREDIFIBRA took part in the Gol de Letra Tournament, an event that brings together sponsors and is one of the main fund-raising activities for the organization's programs.